 Features of EV Batteries

 In EVs, the battery serves as the primary energy storage system, functioning similarly to the fuel tank in conventional gasoline vehicles.
 Beyond storing energy for vehicle operation, EV batteries also capture and store regenerative energy produced during deceleration.
-The dominant technology in EV batteries is lithium-ion, with most manufacturers favoring a ternary (NMC) system utilizing nickel, manganese, and cobalt electrodes.
+The dominant technology in EV batteries is lithium-ion, with most manufacturers favoring a ternary (NMC) system utilizing nickel, manganese, and cobalt as cathode materials.

 Due to cobalt's high cost, interest in lithium iron phosphate (LFP) batteries is increasing.
 While LFP batteries offer superior safety and cost advantages, their main drawback is reduced performance in low-temperature environments.
 EV batteries are notable for their substantial capacities, with typical 2025 models ranging from 40 to 60 kWh, although some high-end vehicles exceed 100 kWh.
 As environmental awareness grows and EV adoption expands, battery capacities continue to trend upward, suggesting future models will likely feature even larger batteries.